-The Biostatistics concentration in the Division of Biostatistics and Epidemiology offers advanced graduate degree programs to provide the theoretical and applied statistical methods necessary to design laboratory, medical, and public health studies; to undertake quantitative evaluation and measurement; and to use statistical inferences to arrive at appropriate conclusions from medical and public health data.
+The Biostatistics concentration in the Department of Biostatistics and Epidemiology offers advanced graduate degree programs to provide the theoretical and applied statistical methods necessary to design laboratory, medical, and public health studies; to undertake quantitative evaluation and measurement; and to use statistical inferences to arrive at appropriate conclusions from medical and public health data.

 The UMass Amherst School of Public Health and Health Sciences utilizes the Schools of Public Health Application Service (SOPHAS) for receiving applications to our M.S. and on-campus M.P.H. degree programs.
 Please visit the SOPHAS website for a complete list of application procedures and instructions.